 In my opinion it is the BEST flour for traditional tasting challah.
 While oat challah can be lovely, the oats have a distinct taste and texture.
 I promise, once you start using molino flour, you won’t go back to eating oat challah.
 If you are worried about eating a wheat derivative, here is a great post about why it is actually safe.
 (Of course, you know your body best and should do what works for you.)

 I’ve seen a few “challah” recipes using this flour but for the most part they just taste like bread and lack the sweet flavor I crave when I think challah.
 Not this recipe!
 I like to use silan to give my challah a deeper brown color (plus its vegan) but feel free to replace it with more honey if you don’t have it on hand.

 - 1 3/4 cup warm water plus more if needed

 - 3 eggs + 1 for egg wash later

 - 2 tbsp olive oil

 - 1 tbsp silan for more golden color, optional

 - 3 tsp salt

-- Place yeast into a large bowl, add the warm water, mix to dissolve and let sit for 5 minutes.
+- Place yeast into a large bowl, add the warm water and sugar, mix to dissolve and let sit for 5 minutes.
 It should bubble and that is how you know it is active.

-- Wash with egg wash or with coconut/ olive oil and bake the challot on 180 until golden, about 45 minutes.
+- Wash with egg wash or with coconut oil / silan/ olive oil and bake the challot on 180 C until golden, about 45 minutes.